keithbuhler/keithbuhler.github.io/_posts/2017-08-18-echo-chamber-problems-damore-solutions.md

 ![header](http://static5.businessinsider.com/image/598d897f0dafe8072d3879f6/james-damore-has-an-above-decent-chance-of-winning-his-legal-case-against-google.jpg)

-I am an Orthodox Christian and therefore, ipso facto, a "heterodox academic."
+As an orthodox Christian, I am almost necessarily a "heterodox academic."

-It's not just that I unironically believe in God and daily engage in religious practice  without debonaire agnosticism; the tension I experience within academia arises from my skepticism or outrage rejection of particular secular 'dogmas' -- or beliefs that function like dogmas.
+It's not just that I un-ironically defend certain dogmas as literally true and accurate, nor that I worship God without debonair agnosticism; my academic heresy is being skeptical, undecided, or resistant to *very particular rival dogmas.*

 For example, it flies in the face of academic orthodoxy to challenge socialism, naturalism, or climate alarmism.
-Some of my otherwise open-minded philosopher friends are radically closed to seriously considering alternate political, scientific, or philosophical views.

-They find doubting Marxist revelations or allegedly scientific revelations more outrageous than *not* doubting divine revelation.
+Some of my otherwise open-minded philosopher friends are radically closed to  considering alternate political, scientific, or philosophical views with any seriousness.
+They find doubting Marxist revelations or (allegedly) scientific revelations more outrageous than *not* doubting divine revelation.

-Such heterodoxy inevitably creates a certain tension in academic contexts...
-Which can be trying (because one must work so hard to set up a discussion in such a way that one's interlocuters will argue instead of attack) and delightful (because the discussions, once they get going, are so rich).
+My heterodoxy inevitably creates a certain tension in academic contexts, which can be trying (because one must work so hard to set up a discussion in such a way that one's interlocuters will argue instead of attack) as well as delightful (because the discussions, once they get going, are so rich).